 The Chrome browser is produced by Google, Inc., and is freely available.
 Chrome operates on a rolling release, meaning that it is updated frequently and it is not easy to track specific versions.
 It is always best to keep Chrome up to date.
 On Mac and Windows this is built into the Chrome application itself.

 Safari is distributed with Mac OS X. (We do not support the Windows version of Safari.)
-Specific versions of Mac OS X support specific versions of Safari.
-Please consult the table below.
+Specific versions of Mac OS X support specific versions of Safari–see this Wikipedia entry for details.
+NOTE: Safari in Private Window mode does not work well with KBase, due to the disabling of the localStorage feature.